-However, the agri-food and beverage sector can turn this problem into an opportunity.
-Restoring pollinator populations to healthy levels will help prevent economic losses, provide other environmental and social benefits and assist the company in building/maintaining a good rapport with the public.
+However, the retail sector can turn this problem into an opportunity.
+Restoring pollinator populations to healthy levels will assure the supply of products and thus help prevent economic losses, provide other environmental and social benefits and assist the company in building/maintaining a good rapport with the public.